 We take most major credit cards ( We no longer accept Discover due to the long processing times), debit cards or cash.
 A credit card must be used to secure your reservation, however we do not debit or charge your credit card until you physically arrive on property

-Are based on double occupancy - a 2 night minimum is typically required for holiday or special event weekends but we occassionaly waive a minimum night stay requirement based on availability.
-Our rooms have both king and queens size beds, all have fireplaces & 2 person jacuzzi's.
+Our rates are based on double (2 persons per cottage) occupancy - a 2 night minimum is typically required for holiday or special event weekends but we occassionaly waive a minimum night stay requirement based on availability.
+Our rooms have either king or queens size beds, all have fireplaces & 2 person jacuzzi's.
 See cottage descriptions for other amenities included.
 We also have a small cot could be used for additional person or child at $25 per night to include the additional breakfast.
-Contact us about family lodging or family retreat holiday discounts for entire property bookings.
-Midweek discount specials are available Tuesday – Thursday in the off season and we offer an everyday 15% discount for Active Military and US War Veterans.
+Contact us about group or family lodging discounts for entire property bookings.
+We always offer an everyday 10% discount for Active Military and US War Veterans.

-A 50% cottage deposit will be charged to your credit card account at the time of the reservation for full site bookings.
+A 50% cottage deposit will be charged to your credit card account at the time of the reservation for entire (5 cottage) site bookings.
 If cancelled within 72 hours of arrival, deposit is not refundable.
 For entire facility booking of all 5 cottages, cancellation must be at least 10 days prior to arrival or deposit will be forfeited.

 3:00 p.m. or after; please advise if very late night arrival is required.
 Keys will be placed at cottage doors for arrivals after 9 pm